bxparks/EpoxyDuino/README.md

 This is very advanced.
 The Arduino ecosystem supports different hardware processors, architectures, and platforms.
-The software environment for a specific hardware environment is called a Core.
+The software environment for a specific hardware environment is called a "Core".
 The environment provided by EpoxyDuino resembles the AVR Core most closely because a lot of the API emulation code was borrowed from the AVR Core.
 However, EpoxyDuino does not provide an exact emulation of the AVR Core.
 In fact, I consider EpoxyDuino to be